 Road Course Only Use - Some of you may not be into the straight-line racing scene and prefer to carve corners.
 That's great - but that means there is a different ideal rear gear ratio for your Mustang as well.
-Most road course cars tend to have longer rear gears due to the fact that means less shifting time.
-And less time spent shifting, means quicker lap times.
+Most road course cars tend to have longer rear gears due to the fact that it means less shifting time.
+And less time spent shifting means quicker lap times.
 A track car may use something like a 3.55 rear gear ratio, whereas a drag car may have 4.10 or 4.30 rear gears.
 It all depends on the build.

 A Note About Your Speedometer

 After replacing the rear gears in your Mustang, you will more than likely notice a difference in your speedometer reading.
 This is because your Mustang’s computer thinks that you still have your factory gears installed and will output the speed using that gear ratio.

 There are a couple of ways you can go about having this corrected: